Nucifera8472/WeatherDemo/README.md

 - The layout is currently not optimized for smaller screens.

+## Known bugs

+- `misc.xml` which is supposed to be in source control changes all the time when using the design preview https://issuetracker.google.com/issues/192128532

 ## Attribution
 <a href="https://www.flaticon.com/free-icons/weather" title="weather icons">Weather icons created by Those Icons - Flaticon</a>